The great New York pass comparison: which pass should you get?

 Through it’s simple pricing scheme, you can figure out very easily whether the pass is worth it for you.
 Almost all of the important sights are included in the pass, so you’ll be all set for your New York trip.

-The Explorer pass is very similar to the Sightseeing Flex Pass.
+The Explorer Pass is very similar to the Sightseeing Flex Pass.
 The savings with each pass are often nearly the same.
-The Empire State Building is missing with the Sightseeing Flex Pass, with the Explorer Pass, the One World Trade Center is missing.

-You can buy both passes in good conscience.
-If you care about every dollar of savings, you should calculate exactly which pass is cheaper.
+Both passes are very good options.
+If you want to save every dollar you can, you should calculate exactly which pass is cheaper.

 You can buy the Explorer Pass here

-9 attractions are included in the Citypass, of which you can visit 6.
+8 attractions are included in the City Pass, of which you can visit 5.

-Three of those are fixed and then for the other three attractions, you have a choice between two options for each:
+Two of them are set.
+For the other three attractions, you have a choice between two options for each:

-- 9/11 Museum OR Intrepid Sea, Air & Space Museum
+5. 9/11 Memorial and Museum OR Intrepid Sea, Air & Space Museum

-The pricing scheme of the New York Citypass is completely uncomplicated.
+The pricing scheme of the New York City Pass is very easy.
 There aren’t any price scales, like with the other passes.
-The pass simply costs $126.
+The pass simply costs 121 dollars.

 After you visit the first attraction with the pass, you have 9 days to see the rest of the sights and museums.